Actionable advice to stage a strong comeback

 Mody graduated from the University of Washington with a degree in Biological Sciences and is a member of the Council on Foreign Relations.

 A National Emmy-Award winning journalist, Brewer is known for her marathon on-air coverage of breaking news and big political stories.
-While an anchor for MSNBC, she hosted daily news programs and the long-running, primetime series "Caught on Camera."
-As a correspondent, Brewer has contributed reports to CBS News, CBSN, WNBC, NBC News and MSNBC, where she covered a wide range of stories including presidential elections, debt ceilings, government shutdowns, hurricanes, terror attacks and celebrity news.
+While an anchor for MSNBC, she hosted daily news programs and the long-running, primetime series “Caught on Camera.”
+As a correspondent, Brewer has contributed reports to CBS News, CBSN, WNBC, NBC News and MSNBC, where she covered a wide range of stories including presidential elections, debt ceilings, government shutdowns, natural disasters, terror attacks and celebrity news.
 She began her career in Reno, NV followed by Palm Springs, CA and Milwaukee, WI.

 Brewer is a Remembrance Scholar and magna cum laude graduate of Syracuse University’s S.I.
 Newhouse School of Public Communication and Honors Program.
 She’s narrated several audiobooks and resides in New York with her husband, twin sons and a dappled dachshund.

 Ylan Q. Mui is CNBC’s Senior Congressional Correspondent based at the network’s bureau in Washington, D.C., reporting on Capitol Hill and economic policy.
 She also plays a key role covering the power struggle between Big Tech and Washington as they continue to debate on Capitol Hill.
 Her reporting appears on television and CNBC’s digital platforms.
 Mui joined CNBC in February 2017 as a reporter focusing primarily on economic and regulatory policy.